 In 1961, USDA developed four cost-specific, nutritionally balanced food plans: Economy, Low-cost, Moderate-cost, and Liberal.
-The food plans were developed by studying the food purchasing patterns of households in the United States and modifying these choices by the least amount necessary to meet nutritional guidelines at specific cost objectives.
-The Economy Food Plan, and the Thrifty Food Plan that replaced it at the same designated cost level in 1975, have been used for a number of important policy and statistical purposes over the years.
+The food plans were developed by studying the food-purchasing patterns of households in the United States and modifying these choices by the least amount necessary to meet nutritional guidelines at specific cost objectives.
+The Economy Food Plan and its successor, the Thrifty Food Plan, have been used for a number of important policy and statistical purposes over the years.
 In the 1960s, a low-income threshold based on the Economy Food Plan was adopted as the official poverty threshold of the United States (Citro and Michael, 1995, p.
 110).
 The cost of the Thrifty Food Plan is used by USDA's Food and Nutrition Service as a basis for determining families' maximum food stamp allotments.

-The Thrifty Food Plan was most recently revised by USDA's Center for Nutrition Policy and Promotion (CNPP) in 1999.
-This was done to reflect updated dietary recommendations and food composition data and current food prices and consumption patterns, while maintaining the cost at the level of the previous market baskets (USDA, 1999).
+The last revision of Thrifty Food Plan was completed by USDA's Center for Nutrition Policy and Promotion (CNPP) in 2006.
+This was done to reflect updated dietary recommendations and food composition data and current food prices and consumption patterns, while maintaining the cost at the level of the previous market baskets (USDA, 2007).
 CNPP updates the cost of each of USDA's four food plans monthly to reflect changes in food prices, as measured by the Consumer Price Index for specific food categories.
-Table C-1 lists estimated weekly costs of the four USDA food plans for the month of December 2004-the month the 2004 CPS food security survey was conducted.
+Table C-1 lists estimated weekly costs of the four USDA food plans for the month of December 2007-the month the 2007 CPS food security survey was conducted.

 The cost of the Thrifty Food Plan was calculated for each household in the food security survey, based on the information in table C-1, and was used as a baseline for comparing food expenditures across different types of households.
 The food plan costs in table C-1 are given for individuals in the context of four-person families.
 For households that are larger or smaller than four persons, the costs must be adjusted for economies of scale, as specified in the first footnote of table C-1.
-For example, the weekly Thrifty Food Plan cost for a household composed of a married couple with no children, ages 29
+For example, the weekly Thrifty Food Plan cost for a household composed of a married couple with no children, ages 29 (husband) and 30 (wife), is given by adding the individual Thrifty Food